itsJohnny21/CSE-464-2024-jsalaz59/README.md

     </div>
 </div>

 Notice the empty brackets next to the node.
 These empty brackets contain the node's attributes, which in this case, the node has no attributes.
-To learn how to set and modify attributes for a node, see [Attributes](#attributes).
+To learn how to set and modify attributes for a [Node](#node), see [Attributes](#attributes).

 ### Check node existance

-A `Graph` allows you to check if a node exists.
-To do this, pass the node's ID into the `nodeExists` method provided by the `Graph`.
-The method returns true if the node exists, otherwise false.
+A `Graph` allows you to check if a `Node` exists.
+To do this, pass the `Node`'s ID into the `nodeExists` method.
+The method returns true if the `Node` exists, otherwise false.

 ```java
 Graph g = new Graph("Master");